Faidherbe–Chaligny station

-Faidherbe–Chaligny ([fedɛʁb ʃaliɲi]) is a station of the Paris Métro, named after the streets of Rue Faidherbe and Rue Chaligny.
+Faidherbe–Chaligny ([fedɛʁb ʃaliɲi]) is a station on Line 8 of the Paris Métro, named after the streets of Rue Faidherbe and Rue Chaligny and located on the border of the 11th and 12th arrondissements.

 History

 The station opened on 5 May 1931 with the extension of the line from Richelieu–Drouot to Porte de Charenton.
 Rue Faidherbe is named after General Louis Faidherbe (1818–1889), who was Governor of Senegal between 1854 and 1861 and between 1863 and 1865.
 Rue Chaligny is named after the Chalignys who were a famous family of metal-founders from Lorraine.

 The royal wallpaper factory, the Folie Titon, run by Jean-Baptiste Réveillon, was located here until its demolition in 1880.
 It helped the Montgolfier brothers build hot-air balloons, which were first tested here with humans on 19 October 1783, although the balloon was tethered to the ground.
 The Reveillon riot occurred at the Folie Titon on 28 April 1789, which was a harbinger of the French Revolution.

+As part of the RATP's Renouveau du métro revival programme, the station's corridors and platform lighting were renovated by 15 July 2008.

+Passenger services

+Access

+The station has three entrances decorated with Dervaux candelabra: